graphql/graphql-spec/spec/Section 2 -- Language.md

 Document : Definition+

 Definition :
+  - ExecutableDefinition
+  - TypeSystemDefinition

+ExecutableDefinition :
   - OperationDefinition
   - FragmentDefinition
-  - TypeSystemDefinition

-A GraphQL Document describes a complete file or request string operated on by a GraphQL service or client tool.
-A document contains multiple definitions of Operations and Fragments, and if consumed by a client tool may also include Type Definitions.
-GraphQL Documents are only executable by a server if they contain an Operation but do not contain a Type Definition.
-However documents which do not contain Operations may still be parsed and validated to allow client tools to represent a single request across many documents.
+A GraphQL Document describes a complete file or request string operated on by a GraphQL service or client.
+A document contains multiple definitions, either executable or representative of a GraphQL type system.

+Documents are only executable by a GraphQL service if they contain an {OperationDefinition}, only contain {ExecutableDefinition} and do not contain {TypeSystemDefinition}.
+However documents which do not contain {OperationDefinition} or do contain {TypeSystemDefinition} may still be parsed and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.

 If a Document contains only one operation, that operation may be unnamed or represented in the shorthand form, which omits both the query keyword and